bboe/bryceboe.com/content/google-week-9.md

 consumerist article][] and poor [yelp reviews][] I went to a local car audio store to purchase a wiring harness and an antenna connection converter.
-According to the guy at the stereo store, Verena's stock stereo "requiredâ€? a special tool to remove, which I asked if I could borrow one.
+According to the guy at the stereo store, Verena's stock stereo "required" a special tool to remove, which I asked if I could borrow one.
 He informed me that they didn't lend tools to customers but that he would remove it for $5.
 Last time I checked most auto stores allow their customers to borrow tools, and in some cases they will help their customers out for free.
 I definitely was not going to pay $5 for a 10 second job with a $20 tool.
-Being creative I used a few hex keys to remove the stereo; so much for a "requiredâ€? tool.
+Being creative I used a few hex keys to remove the stereo; so much for a "required" tool.
 I crimped the wire harnesses together and then packed everything neatly back in place.
 Everything worked beautifully and I can now listen to \~30% more music before having to change a disc.